rybarm/VI_rybar_projekt/README.md

 Príklad vstupných dát - DBPedia:

-<http://dbpedia.org/resource/A> <http://dbpedia.org/ontology/abstract> "A (named a /ËˆeÉª/, plural aes) is the first letter and vowel in the ISO basic Latin alphabet.
+"A (named a /ËˆeÉª/, plural aes) is the first letter and vowel in the ISO basic Latin alphabet.
 It is similar to the Ancient Greek letter alpha, from which it derives.
 The upper-case version consists of two more or less vertical lines, joined at the top, and crossed in their middle by a horizontal bar."@en .

 Príklad vstupných dát - Wikipedia:

-<//abstract>"English articles}}"<//abstract>
+English articles}}

 Výstup programu: